-Renewable energy technology that utilizes natural resources, such as solar, wind, ground-heat and hydro, has come a long way in recent years.
+Renewable energy technology that utilizes natural resources, such as solar, wind, ground-heat and hydro, has advanced in recent years.
 The efficiency and cost effectiveness of using these technologies has made it possible for more residents and communities to use them.
 Town facilities and our school should be models of energy conservation and utilize the latest technology to take advantage of our local, natural assets.